 To be eligible, a faculty member must minimally hold the title of Associate Professor.
 Faculty can only receive a Research Leadership Chair once during their employment.

 Research Leadership Chairs recognize research excellence of mid- to late-career-stage faculty who have proven records of distinguished and sustained scholarly work.
 Research excellence is recognized as scholarly output that is demonstrably internationally impactful within the nominee’s discipline.
 This may include published works, but may also comprise other forms of scholarly output, research-related knowledge mobilization, research-derived innovation, and training of highly qualified personnel.
 The candidate should be someone who has already received significant recognition on both a national and international level.

 Recipients of Research Leadership Chairs hold the title for 3 years, with a potential extension to 5 years (reviewed at year 3).
-Each college will hold up to two Research Leadership Chairs are not renewable, and can only be held once during employment at U of G. During tenure of the Chair, Research Leadership Chairs receive $15,000 in research funds from the University annually, deposited in the chairholder's general purpose research account.
-Colleges may wish to augment this award (e.g., additional research funds, course release, etc.).
+Research Leadership Chairs are not renewable, and can only be held once during employment at U of G. During tenure of the Chair, Research Leadership Chairs receive $15,000 in research funds from the University annually, deposited in the chairholder's general purpose research account.
+Colleges may wish to augment this award (e.g., with additional research funds, course release, etc.).